Supinic/supinic.com/api-header.md

 2) Log in, if not logged in already
 3) Generate your key!
 Make sure to save both your user ID and the key together

-**Disclaimer**: Only use the alternative method in case the recommended one doesn't work, as your key is subject to possible leaks based on what platform you're in.
-There's no guarantee that it's going to be safe.

 ### Using the key

 ##### Headers